Jackb2471152/CS-130-Final-Project/Article.md

 ![Pie chart showing number of players per position](players_by_position_pie.png)
 ## This is a chart that shows how many of each player there is listed per position.
+By looking at this chart we can see that the amount of offensive and defensive players are relatively the same.
+However, it seems that their is more offensive position due to the fact that I grouped most of the defense to provide accurate data.
+This data also shows us which position groups contained the most players and had the largest sample size.

 ![Bar chart showing average salary by position](avg_salary_by_position.png)
 ## This is a bar chart showing the average salary of each position.
 By looking at this data we can see just exactly how much each specific position makes compared to all other positions.
+This data also helps us to find which position group makes the highest average salary and which position group makes the lowest average salary.
+As we can see from the data quarterbacks